IRS TAX SCAM AKA IRS SCAM

 SCAM ?
 2 :-

-Madan Ballal along room with 48 other officers of the Thane Crime Branch, the criminal investigation wing of the police department in a city on the outskirts of Mumbai, India seized a group of youngsters for making IRS fraud phone calls.
-The officers told that the offenders were English-speaking Indians who worked in a sprawling network of bogus call centers in western India.
+Madan Ballal, along with 48 other officers of the Thane Crime Branch—the criminal investigation wing of the police department in a city on the outskirts of Mumbai, India—seized a group of youngsters for making IRS fraud phone calls.
+The officers stated that the offenders were English-speaking Indians who worked in a sprawling network of bogus call centers in western India.
 They called American citizens, pretending to be officials of the Internal Revenue Service, and demanded immediate payment of tax arrears, threatening imprisonment and deportation.
-Thousands of Americans had been cheated in the nine months of the network's operation, collectively cheated around $250 million.
-Ballal, a 45-year-old inspector, did not fully understand how the fraud worked.
-For six consecutive evenings, the officers arrived at a tea stall under a complex in Mira-Bhayandar, where one of the bogus call centers operated, pretending to be college students looking for jobs.
-Slowly, they began asking about the call center and confirmed that those luxuries came from working eight hours a day at a desk, by simply calling Americans and reading a script.
-The call center workers appeared to be confused by the police presence, until Ballal took a supervisor aside and explained that a raid was underway.
-There were 92 present, including phone operators, supervisors and tech support staff.
-They were asked to step aside, as Ballal and his team began inspection.
-First they took down mundane details about computer models, then the names, ages and addresses of each of the employees there, then the questioning began.
-The suspects began crying.
-Some said they didn't know what they were doing; some said they were carried away by th e perks.
-One executive asked earnestly whether scamming Americans was punishable in India; no Indians were scammed.
-Around midnight, Ballal found a hard drive containing archived tape of previous calls .
-A database of the records of American taxpayers had been acquired on the black market through partners in the United States.
-Thus, Ballal arrested those frauds and proved himself an eligible, genuine police inspector.
+Thousands of Americans had been cheated over nine months of the network’s operation, with an estimated collective loss of around $250 million.
+Ballal, a 45-year-old inspector, initially did not fully understand how the fraud worked.
+For six consecutive evenings, the officers visited a tea stall beneath a complex in Mira-Bhayandar—where one of the bogus call centers operated—pretending to be college students looking for jobs.
+Gradually, they began asking questions about the call center and confirmed that the luxuries enjoyed by the workers came from working eight-hour shifts at a desk, simply calling Americans and reading a script.
+The call center workers appeared confused by the police presence, until Ballal took a supervisor aside and explained that a raid was underway.
+There were 92 individuals present, including phone operators, supervisors, and tech support staff.
+They were asked to step aside as Ballal and his team began their inspection.
+First, they took down mundane details about the computer models, then recorded the names, ages, and addresses of each employee.
+Then the questioning began.
+Some suspects began crying.
+Some claimed they didn’t know what they were doing; others said they were carried away by the perks.
+One executive earnestly asked whether scamming Americans was punishable in India, noting that no Indians had been targeted.
+Around midnight, Ballal found a hard drive containing archived recordings of previous calls.
+A database with records of American taxpayers had been acquired on the black market through partners in the United States.
+Thus, Ballal arrested the fraudsters and proved himself to be a capable and dedicated police inspector.

 SCAM ?
 3 :-